Introduction/Executive Summary

 • Improve the health

-• Improve the wellbeing
+• Improve the wellbeing; and

-• Contribute to the education
+• Contribute to the education.

-The Council will also ensure where applicable that specifications include the requirement for appropriate food standards certification or equivalent.
+The Council will also ensure where applicable that specifications include the requirement for appropriate food standards certification or equivalent

-How the Council intends to ensure so far as is reasonably practical Payment of invoices no later than 30 days after receipt of invoice by the: Council to a supplier, supplier to sub-contractor, sub-contractor to a sub-contractor.
+Payment of invoices no later than 30 days after receipt of invoice by the:

 The Council monitors payments on time (within 28 days) to suppliers on a monthly basis.
 Payment processes will be reviewed on an on-going basis to ensure payment targets are met.